The Christmas Truce of 1914

 The Christmas Truce was a real event – or several real events – although we’ll never know the full details and extent of it.
 Until recently, I believed that a repeat of the Christmas Truce was unlikely, for the simple reason that the prospect of war between the old European foes, who share a common cultural heritage, was so improbable as to be unthinkable.
 Whilst bemoaning the deficiencies of humanity, I felt this was something we could congratulate ourselves on, one of the great achievements of the last one hundred years.

 However, the war in Ukraine has shown that Europe is as vulnerable as anywhere else to the threat of dictators.
 Slaughter continues there and elsewhere – the Middle East is a further, awful, example.
 War is not over.
-Of course, another reason why a re-run of the spontaneous seasonal goodwill is doubtful is that Britain’s enemies do not believe in Christmas.
+Of course, another reason why a re-run of the spontaneous seasonal goodwill is doubtful is that many of Britain’s enemies do not believe in Christmas.
 They certainly do not believe in peace and goodwill to all men, irrespective of race, religion or creed.
-So, whilst acknowledging the imperfections in our own society, here’s a New Year’s resolution for civilised people of all cultures: defeat and educate those who may be described, at best, as ‘culturally retarded’ when it comes to humanity.
-It’s a significant task for the next century.

 Christmas Truce, Ploegsteert, Plugstreet